bowman2001/perplex/exampleSite/content/blog/image/embed/index.md

 {.p-first}
 <!--more-->

-For the Markdown syntax see [basic image](https://perplex.desider.at/doc/basic/image) and [enhanced image](https://perplex.desider.at/doc/improved/image/syntax).
+The documentation of the Markdown syntax is filed under [basic image](https://perplex.desider.at/doc/basic/image) and [enhanced image](https://perplex.desider.at/doc/enhancing/image/syntax).
+The [concept demo](https://perplex.desider.at/doc/enhancing/image/embed) contains width parameters.

-## At the beginning
+## At the beginning of a text block

 ### Small width (default)